semlette/flutter_to_mobilepay/README.md

 # flutter_to_mobilepay

 Flutter to MobilePay provides easy integration with [MobilePay](https://developer.mobilepay.dk/).
-It uses the [MobilePay AppSwitch SDK](https://developer.mobilepay.dk/faq/appswitch) to switch to the MobilePay, perform the payment and then return the transaction information back to
+It uses the [MobilePay AppSwitch SDK](https://developer.mobilepay.dk/faq/appswitch) to switch to the MobilePay app, perform the payment and then return the transaction information back to
 Flutter.

 Flutter to MobilePay works on both Android\* and iOS.